MrInformatic/FibonacciRestService/README.md

 # Fibonacci Rest Service

-This Microservice offers the ability to calculate the [Fibonacci numbers](https://en.wikipedia.org/wiki/Fibonacci_number) within the sending of a HTTP Request.
+This Microservice offers the ability to calculate the [Fibonacci numbers](https://en.wikipedia.org/wiki/Fibonacci_number) within the sending of an HTTP Request.

 ## Summary